 9. The song “Galileo” is the biggest hit of the folk group Indigo Girls.
 The song is about reincarnation through the lens of the story of Galileo’s role in the scientific revolution.

-10. The middle finger of Galileo’s right hand is currently on exhibition at the Museo Galileo in Florence, Italy.
+10. The middle finger of Galileo’s right hand has been exhibited at the Museo Galileo in Florence, Italy.